A proxy vote is when you appoint another person to vote on your behalf.

 If you have a medical or employment emergency that occurs during the 6 working days before polling day, you can apply to vote by emergency proxy up to 5pm on polling day by submitting an emergency proxy form.

 We will always confirm receipt of your application in writing.
-If you have not received confirmation within 10 working days please contact Electoral Services.
+If you have not received confirmation within 10 working days, contact Electoral Services.

 The election office will tell your proxy when and where they should vote on your behalf.
 This will be your usual polling station, unless your proxy has requested a postal vote.